spiral/docs/about/contributing.md

 Feel free to propose any ideas related to architecture, guide (___docs are never complete___),  adaptation or community.

-> Original guide author is not native English speaker, feel free to create PR for any text corrections.
+> Original guide author is not a native English speaker, feel free to create PR for any text corrections.

 ## Critical/Security Issues
 If you found something which shouldn't be there or a bug which opens a security hole please let me know immediately by email [wolfy-j@spiralscout.com](mailto:team@spiralscout.com)

 ## Official Support
 Spiral Framework and all related components are maintained by [Spiral Scout](https://spiralscout.com/).
-For commercial support pleace contact team@spiralscout.com.
+For commercial support please contact team@spiralscout.com.